Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

-\begin{cor} \begin{enumerate} \item ($p$-torsion Abelian-by-Abelian case, dimension $\le 2$) Assume that $G$ has as subgroup $\mathbb{Z}/p\mathbb{Z}^X$, the quotient is finitely generated Abelian, and the dimension is $\le 2$.
 Then for any centered finite second moment measure $\mu$ on $G$ the Poisson boundary of the random walk $(G,\mu)$ is trivial.
 Moreover, if the dimension $\le 1$, then any centered first moment measure $\mu$ on $G$ has trivial Poisson boundary.

-\item (torsion-free metabelian case, dimension $\le 1$) Let $G$ be a torsion-free f.g. metabelian group, $1 \to A \to G \to K\to 1$ and assume that the dimension of $G$ is $\le 1$.
-Take a centered measure $\mu$ of finite second moment on $G$.
-Then the random walk $(G,\mu)$ has trivial Poisson boundary.
-Moreover, if the dimension is $0$, then it is enough to assume finiteness of the first moment. \end{enumerate} \end{cor}